 See the All Tokens page for a full list of space tokens.

-A new concept introduced with in SWAN 3.3, semantic space brings more structured usage guidelines to common spacing needs.
-Designers can use semantic space variables in Figma, and engineers can use semantic space via props.
+Named semantic space brings structured usage guidelines to common spacing needs.
+Designers can use named semantic space variables in Figma, and engineers can use semantic space via props or tokens.
+These have smaller values in Compact mode.

 The preview has been updated.

-The space scale is designed to be used between and within components using margin and padding.
-It should not be for non-space related styling such as widths and heights.
-Note that the space scale has smaller values in Compact mode.
+Numeric semantic space is used when named semantic space doesn’t fit for a particular use case.
+It should not be for non-space-related styling such as widths and heights.
+These have smaller values in Compact mode.

 The preview has been updated.